Deadlineem/Extras-Addon-for-YimMenu/README.md

-This submenu CAN BE USED without the provided YimMenu.dll, the vehicle gifting is the ONLY feature that uses this DLL.
+                                         Custom YimMenu DLL (OPTIONAL)
 You may compile this yourself directly from YimMenu's Source at https://github.com/YimMenu/YimMenu

 Open in Visual Studio > Open these two files and comment the lines shown in green in the screenshots below: https://imgur.com/a/4dMx3mc
 ----------------------------------------------
 OR
-You can view/compile/download the custom dll from here https://github.com/Deadlineem/YimMenu
+You can view/compile/download the custom dll or source from here https://github.com/Deadlineem/YimMenu
 ----------------------------------------------
                                          Extras Addon for YimMenu